Knock-out whist: Play

 Eldest hand (the player to the dealer's left) leads to the first trick; any card may be led.
 The other players, in clockwise order, each play a card to the trick and must follow suit by playing a card of the suit led if able.
 A player with no cards of the suit led may play any card, either discarding or trumping.
 The trick is won by the highest card of the suit led, unless a trump is played, in which case the highest trump wins.
 The winner of the trick leads to the next trick.
 Some rules disallow leading trumps before the trump suit has been 'broken' by a trump being played to the lead of another suit (though of course leading trumps is always permissible if a player holds nothing else).

 Knockout

 At the end of each hand, any player who took no tricks is knocked out (hence the name) and takes no further part in the game.

-The game is won at any stage when a player takes all the tricks in a round, as all the remainder are knocked after that there would only be one player remaining.
+The game is won at any stage when a player takes all the tricks in a round, as all other players are knocked out.